Messinias1/Zombie-Game/rooms/README.md

 ... ]

-where each "W" will become a wall.
+where each "W" will become a wall, and each list item is its own row of walls.

 I don't know if this is the best approach for when we need to program the zombie AI but we can change it later if needed